Spinal Injury CLE Session I - Anatomy of the Spine

 Dr. DeShaw provides an important discussion about the differences between ligament sprain injuries in the spine versus muscular or tendon strain injuries in the spine.
 A key takeaway is that the legal profession seems very confused about these terms and their effects with even leading state and national trial lawyer associations such as AAJ providing articles and lectures on misnomers like “muscle sprain” cases.
 Since strain and sprain injuries are very common spinal injury cases, lawyers need to understand the difference, and it is properly differentiated in this presentation.

 There is also a discussion about the danger of prolotherapy or stem cell therapies in the C1 area which is why even if the therapy did work, most doctors and patients are unwilling to undergo the risk of sticking a needle into an area deep in the spine directly next to the brain stem.
-The surgical fusion of this are is briefly discussed.
-This in depth discussion helps spinal injury lawyers to be able to understand this condition when it is presented by their clients.
+The surgical fusion of this area is briefly discussed.
+This indepth discussion helps spinal injury lawyers understand this condition when it is presented by their clients.

 The effect of fusion or stabilization surgery in the spine is discussed and the effect of spinal fusion on AMA permanent impairment ratings.
 Lumbar instability is also discussed and DeShaw differentiates congenital L5-S1 anterolisthesis from traumatic hypermobility or instability in other parts of the spine.